-The Academic Standards Committee may recommend that a student who receives an unsatisfactory grade ('C-' or less) in a course may be required to repeat the course, semester, or entire year to continue in the program.
+The Academic Standards Committee may recommend that a student who receives 'C-' or less in a course may be required to repeat the course, semester, or entire year to continue in the program.
 The student will be placed on academic probation until the requirements for removal are satisfied.
 A student can only repeat a course or semester one time.
-Both the initial and repeated grade will be used for calculating the cumulative grade point average and documented on the student's academic transcript.
+Both the initial and repeated grade will be recorded on the transcript.
+The repeated grade will be used for calculating the cumulative grade point average.